A Mathematical Lens for Teaching Data Science: Data science curricular foundations

 We will not linger on mathematical foundations, as certainly you have already spent considerable time thinking about how your pedagogy can best communicate key mathematical concepts that are important for doing data science.

 However, we highlight {\bf {\em optimization}} as a concept that may be so familiar to mathematicians that they don't think to emphasize its importance in, among other topics, machine learning.
-We use derivatives as an amazingly powerful hammer to fit models by minimizing or maximizing performance metrics, and students are able to easily parrot ``take a derivative" when asked how to maximize a function.
+We use derivatives as an amazingly powerful hammer used to identify optimal model parameters by minimizing or maximizing performance metrics, and students are able to easily parrot ``take a derivative" when asked how to maximize a function.
 But focusing on {\em why} the quantity should be optimized is often under-emphasized, leading the student to believe that the method is a black box.
 Many concepts from calculus are used in optimization, and explicitly connecting these concepts to problems in machine learning can be a powerful motivator for students interested in data science.
-For example, the implementation of a gradient descent algorithm illustrates the use of directional derivatives, convergence of iterated functions, and multivariate probabilities.
+For example, the implementation of a gradient descent algorithm illustrates the use of directional derivatives, convergence of iterated functions, and multivariate probabilities to optimize complex loss functions, fit statistical models, and train machine learning algorithms efficiently and accurately.
+Note that the mathematics (e.g., gradient descent) is almost always hidden within the computational software, making it even more important that our students understand the underlying mathematics.